-Weight gain is not just a result of too many calories -Our research confirms that we should look beyond calories when striving to maintain body weight.
-We found that different foods with the same number of calories can result in different levels of hunger and calorie consumption at the next meal which is sustained over the following 24-hour period24.
-We also observed differences in postprandial responses independent of the number of calories in the meal with subsequent effects on dietary inflammation, including responses to subsequent meals.
+Weight gain may not be just a result of too many calories -Our research confirms that we should look beyond calories when striving to maintain body weight.
+We found that different foods with the same number of calories is linked to different levels of hunger, insulin sensitivity and calorie consumption at the next meal which is sustained over the following 24-hour period24.

 Machine learning can be used to generate personalized nutrition advice.
 By measuring thousands of people’s metabolic responses to standardized test meals, as well as those consumed in free-living conditions, we have been able to use machine learning models to generate meaningful, personalized “ZOE scores” for any food or meal.
-These scores provide insights into the kinds of foods that may reduce dietary inflammation, improve an individual’s gut microbiome, and help them reach a healthy weight, which may improve long-term health outcomes.
+These scores provide insights into the kinds of foods that improve overall health, the gut microbiome and reaching a healthy weight, improve an individual’s gut microbiome, and help them reach a healthy weight, which may improve long-term health outcomes.
 As our studies continue, we expect these scores to further improve.

 Our research has shown that there is huge inter-individual variability in our responses to food which is mainly determined by non-genetic factors including the gut microbiome.
 Our ongoing ambition at ZOE is to take the latest discoveries from our research and make these available to everyone.
 We will do this by providing tests and personalized ZOE scores that reflect our latest research findings, using AI models to make precision nutrition a reality.

 Download the full white paper to get an in-depth understanding of how ZOE's science works